-Local Finance Law permits the County to issue General Obligation debt up to a statutory Debt Limit.
-The Statutory Debt Limit is seven percent of the five-year average full valuation of Taxable Real Property within the County.
-Total Net Indebtedness is calculated by adding the County's short and long-term debt and subtracting the legal exclusions.
-As of August 19, 2013 the County had utilized 13.94% of its Statutory Debt Limit, down from a high of 15.5% in the year 2000, due to the use of tobacco bond revenues to defease \$95 million of General Fund debt in 2001 and \$20 million in 2005.
-Should the entirety of the projects proposed in the 2014 CIP advance and the corresponding debt of \$41.1million be issued by the County in 2014 to fund said projects, this debt would represent 2.32% of the debt limit.
-If we consider the retired debt as well as exclusions in 2014 the net result for 2014 is an increase of 0.57% in indebtedness.
-The following table is the calculation of Total Net Indebtedness:
+Local Finance Law permits the county to issue General Obligation debt up to a statutory Debt Limit.
+The Statutory Debt Limit is seven percent of the five-year average full valuation of Taxable Real Property within the county.
+Total Net Indebtedness is calculated by adding the county's short and long-term debt and subtracting the legal exclusions.
+As of August 29, 2014 the county had utilized 13.08% of its Statutory Debt Limit, down from a high of 15.5% in the year 2000, due to the use of tobacco bond revenues to defease \$95 million of General Fund debt in 2001 and \$20 million in 2005.
+Should Authorized and Unissued debt be issued this would represent 2.72% of the debt limit.
+If the entirety of the projects proposed in the 2015 CIP advance and the corresponding debt be issued by the county in 2015 to fund said projects, this debt would represent 1.7% of the debt limit.
+The following table shows the calculation of Total Net Indebtedness.